oldrho/ip2provider/README.md

 	`text` will output one result per line
 	`json` will output a JSON array
 	`raw` will output all results in a JSON array without filtering
+* `--update-lists`: Update the route lists for each provider

 ## Notes